 See Note 2 on financial instruments regarding measurement of the fair value of contingent consideration in a business combination.
-As of December 31, 2022 the Group has NIS10,185 thousand of contingent considerations.
+As of December 31, 2022, and 2023, the Group has NIS 5,170 thousand and NIS 3,264 thousand, respectively, of contingent consideration.